 My continuous experience with loss of discipline inspired me to write this post and finally speak the bare truth about how hard it really is for some of us to remain disciplined when it comes to making choices for a healthier life.
 In my case, this especially concerns food choices, but also prioritizing my workout days.
 Suffering from some food intolerances (lactose and fructose), I know I have to avoid dairy and almost all kinds of sugar.
 However, since my reactions are only mild and my sufferings usually tolerable, I often ignore my intolerances.

-On days, when I schedule a workout in the gym, I would rather go out with friends and reschedule my workout, even though I know that my chronic rheumatic condition in my lower back will probably get worse.
+On days, when I schedule a workout in the gym, I would rather go out with friends and reschedule my workout, even though I know that minor ailments in my body will probably get worse.
 I don’t always feel bad about those “poor” decisions (fruits simply taste too good and I genuinely appreciate spending time with my friends) but when they add up, I feel my body getting unwell pretty quickly.
 Unsurprisingly, I get really fed up with myself every time this happens, which makes me realize that I have to approach the problem at its root cause instead of working on the surface all the time.

 It’s the old battle of knowledge vs. application: We all know what would be smarter when it comes to making healthy choices, yet we oftentimes miserably fail in complying with our good intentions.
 It doesn’t matter if this concerns specific goals like losing weight and quitting smoking or more general choices like eating healthier and doing more exercise – somewhere along the way, we simply lose our discipline and don’t get back on track.

 Now I won’t bore you with a typical guide of how to stay disciplined, since I bet you have already asked our good friend Google about it on more than one occasion.
 To refresh your memory, here comes a little summary of what you’ll find in the search results:

 - Start with less not with none

 - Become part of a group challenge or community event